-The winter months bring worries of catching colds to people but our since our dogs are also susceptible to many diseases we often worry about them, too.
-Dogs can contract some of the diseases that people get so knowing what precautions to take can help to keep your dog healthy and safe.
+The winter months are often associated with the common cold, and since our dogs are also susceptible to many diseases, we often worry about them catching cold, too.
+Dogs can very occasionally contract a small number of the diseases that people get, so while it's rare that dogs catch a bug from people, knowing what precautions to take can help keep your dog healthy.

-Human colds can only affect humans (and perhaps some monkeys) so no, your dog cannot catch your cold.
-Cold viruses are species specific and humans and dogs are not the same species.
-Dogs don't get colds but there are many infections that dogs can get that cause similar symptoms as a cold.
+Human colds can only affect humans (and perhaps some monkeys), so no, your dog cannot catch your cold.
+Cold viruses are species-specific and humans and dogs are not the same species.
+Dogs don't get colds, but there are many infections that dogs can get that cause similar symptoms to a cold.

 Can Dogs Give Each Other a Cold?

-While dogs can't technically catch a cold, infections that cause symptoms similar to a cold in a human can be contagious to other dogs.
+While dogs can't technically catch a cold, infections that cause symptoms similar to those caused by the human common cold can be contagious to other dogs.
 Sneezing, coughing, and a runny nose can pass an infection from one dog to another.
-Because many infections are so contagious, a dog with a respiratory disease should be kept away from other dogs until they have been treated and no longer showing symptoms.
+Because many infections are so contagious, a dog with a respiratory disease should be kept away from other dogs until they have been treated and are no longer showing symptoms.

 Respiratory Diseases Dogs Can Get